 Why do cats dig and scratch around their food bowl?

 This is a common behaviour in cats that dumfounds a lot of pet owners.
-In fact, this is perfectly normal behaviour for a cat.
-There are several possible theories as to why they engage in this behaviour.
+In fact, this is perfectly normal for a cat.
+There are several possible theories as to why cats scratch around their food bowl:

 - Wild members of the cat family, as well as feral cats, have all been observed burying any uneaten food.
 This keeps it safe from other animals until they are ready to go back for more.

-- Some cat owners have said that their cat only tries to bury food that they dislike, again, this leads back to the possibility of disposing of 'unwanted/leftover' food.
+- Some cat owners have said that their cat only tries to bury food that they dislike.
+This leads back to the possibility of disposing of ‘unwanted/leftover’ food.